 And it’s like seriously three years of hardcore training from the best coaches.
 And that’s obviously a whole different level than what we had.

 I think one thing that does concern me a little bit about the way it’s growing is a lot of people are starting studios, and they are not always so aware about the safety with the rigging, like what they actually need to have safe rigging.
-And that can that can scare me a little bit.
+And that can scare me a little bit.
 Because it’s so popular now in Hong Kong, there’re so many studios.
 And sometimes I get a little bit worried when I see videos on Instagram.
 I’m like, I don’t know how that was put up.
-That’s that that’s the only thing that I find worrying.
+That’s the only thing that I find worrying.
 But otherwise, I find it really wonderful that it’s just spreading so much, and people are enjoying it so much.
 I’m seeing so much talent in Hong Kong now.
 Some people I’ve never met, people that are like the new generation.

 So aerial really gave you expression or creativity that you didn’t have, and how might that relate to your work, or your life?